Koenkk/zigbee2mqtt.io/docs/devices/TS011F_plug_3.md

 ### Broken attribute reporting functionality

 Starting with firmware version 1.0.5 (which comes pre-flashed on plugs produced since Q4 2021) core functionality on this plug is broken.
-TuYa has moved attribute reporting of the current plug state (on/off) and energy measurement away from the official Zigbee Cluster Library Specification into a private API.
-Efforts to implement this private API to restore functionality have not succeeded until now.

-A workaround for the energy consumption monitoring and state (on/off) has been implemented, by polling those explicitly instead of receiving updates from the plug.
+TuYa has disabled the automatic reporting of power, voltage and current values meaning they need to be polled instead.
 The poll interval can be controlled through the `measurement_poll_interval` option.

+If your plug is affected, it will be detected as [TS011F_plug_3](TS011F_plug_3.md) instead of `TS011F_plug_1`.

 <!-- cfr: https://github.com/Koenkk/zigbee2mqtt/issues/9057 -->